KoolKevin/SO_M_Learning_repo/XV6/Appunti/Capitolo 2/Process overview.md

 Much of the state of a thread (local variables, function call return addresses) is stored on the thread’s stacks (notare il plurale). __Each process has two stacks__: a user stack and a kernel stack ( p->kstack ).
 When the process is executing user instructions, only its user stack is in use, and its kernel stack is empty.
 When the process enters the kernel (for a system call or interrupt), the kernel code executes on the process’s kernel stack; while a process is in the kernel, its user stack still contains saved data, but isn’t actively used.
 A process’s thread alternates between actively using its user stack and its kernel stack.
 The kernel stack is separate (and protected from user code) so that the kernel can execute even if a process has wrecked its user stack.

-A process can make a system call by executing the RISC-V _ecall_ instruction.
+**A process can make a system call by executing the RISC-V _ecall_ instruction**.
 This instruction raises the hardware privilege level and __changes the program counter to a kernel-defined entry point__.
 The code at the entry point __switches to the process’s kernel stack__ and executes the kernel instructions that implement the system call.
 When the system call completes, the kernel switches back to the user stack and returns to user space by calling the _sret_ instruction, which lowers the hardware privilege level and resumes executing user instructions just after the system call instruction.

 OSS: A process’s thread can “block” in the kernel to wait for I/O, and resume where it left off when the I/O has finished.